-Truelove Dog Harness With Front And Top Lead Fastening Clip - TLH5651
+Truelove Dog Harness With Front Clip And Top Lead Fastening Clip - TLH5651

-The Truelove TLH5651 harness shown here can be used as an every day standard harness and also as a no-pull device to cut down or eliminate pulling.
+The Truelove TLH5651 harness shown here has a front and top clip so it can be used as an every day standard harness and also as a no-pull device to cut down or eliminate pulling.
+It is a popular choice for UK customers and the main features of this harness include:

 We like to be 'hands on' and listen to what people want but if we can't be there to fit a harness in person, we want to make sure that it is 'hassle free' selection and fitting experience at home.
 Please take a look at the video in the video tab above to see how the harness is fitted and also refer to the size guide tab.